adiwg/mdEditor-doc/publish/instructions-for-testing-publishing.md

    >
    > **Best Practice**:
    >
    > _Approach 1_ - Take a simple project and product set, and make a copy of the mdEditor records.
-In the test version, delete all Science Base IDs \(SBIDs\) and parent IDs.
-The SBID will either be located in the citation, or if you imported the record from SB, the SBID will be the record identifier.
+In the test version, delete all ScienceBase IDs \(SBIDs\) and parent IDs.
+The SBID will either be located in the citation, or if you imported the record from ScienceBase, the SBID will be the record identifier.
 Set default parent identifier as a test folder.
    >
    > _ Approach 2 _- Publish directly to a real record if you are okay with the risk it presents.